The Return of the Spice Girls Tour

-The Return of the Spice Girls Tour was the third concert tour by British girl group the Spice Girls.
-It was the group's first tour since Christmas in Spiceworld in 1999, and their first with all five members since the Spiceworld Tour in May 1998.
-Across 45 shows (out of 47), the tour sold 581,066 tickets for a box-office gross of $70.1 million, and earned an additional $100 million from merchandising.
-Overall, the tour was the eighth-highest-grossing concert tour of 2008.
-The 17-night sellout stand at London's O2 Arena was the highest-grossing engagement of the year, taking in $33.8 million and drawing an audience of 256,647, winning the 2008 Billboard Touring Award for Top Boxscore.
-This was the last tour to feature Victoria Beckham.
+The Return of the Spice Girls Tour was the third concert tour by English girl group the Spice Girls, running from December 2007 to February 2008.
+It was the group's first tour since Christmas in Spiceworld (1999), a small British holiday-season tour, and their first tour with all five members since the Spiceworld Tour (1998)—of which only four members were present for the North American leg (June-August 1998), as Geri "Ginger Spice" Halliwell had left the group in May 1998.

+Across 45 shows (out of 47), the tour sold 581,066 tickets, with a box-office gross of $70.1 million, and earned an additional $100 million from merchandising.
+Overall, the tour was the eighth highest-grossing concert tour of 2008.
+The seventeen-night sellout residency at London's O2 Arena was the highest-grossing engagement of the year, taking in $33.8 million and drawing an audience of 256,647, winning the 2008 Billboard Touring Award for Top Boxscore.
+This was also the most recent Spice Girls tour to feature Victoria "Posh Spice" Beckham, as she declined to participate in their subsequent reunion tour due to other commitments.

 Background

-On 28 June 2007, the Spice Girls held a press conference at the O2 Arena in London, formally announcing their intention to reunite as a group, a plan that had long been speculated by the media.
+In June 2007, the Spice Girls held a press conference at the O2 Arena in London, formally announcing their intention to reunite as a group, a plan that had long been speculated on by the media.
 During the press conference, the group laid out their plans to embark on a world concert tour that would be seen as a celebration of the group's history and to tour as a quintet for the last time.
-Initially, eleven dates were announced and spanned North America, Europe, Asia, Oceania, Africa and South America and fans were informed that they had to pre-register for tickets on the group's website.
+Initially, eleven dates were announced, spanning North America, Europe, Asia, Oceania, Africa and South America, and fans were informed that they had to pre-register for tickets on the group's website.
 On 30 September, the successful applicants for the Los Angeles, Las Vegas, Vancouver and London concerts were informed of how they could purchase their tickets, via email and text alerts, from valid ticket vendors.
 Demand was so high that many dates quickly sold out and new dates in London were immediately announced after the first date at the O2 Arena sold out in only 38 seconds.
 Sixteen additional dates in London were eventually added, all selling out within one minute.